 Nadine Cardoso-Riedl is an owner of the now-collapsed Hotel Montana, a landmark building located on a prominent hill in Port au Prince.

-Once known for its peaceful grounds and four-star service, it is no more.
-Now the hotel is reduced to a pile of concrete and twisted metal with the stench of still-decaying bodies trapped inside, all guarded by the US Army.
+Once known for its peaceful grounds and four-star service, it is now no more.
+What’s left of the hotel is a pile of concrete and twisted metal with the stench of still-decaying bodies trapped inside, all guarded by the US Army.
 About 200 people are estimated to have died in the collapse, while 132 were rescued.

 The team passes through security to meet Nadine at the front of a conference hall (the only structure in the complex that survived the quake).
 She joins us as we inspect a nearby apartment building to see if it’s structurally safe to reoccupy.
 Relieved that it is, she asks us to join her for lunch.